quoll/608_HW3_ERModels/README.md

 The Items purchased shows data that is not unique.
 There are only 25 types of items, with variations in size and color.
 These represent a single entity, with the size and color being attributes of the item.
 The category is also an attribute of the item.

 While a customer and a purchase are each unique, they potentially represent a one-to-many relationship, with customers making multiple purchases.
 This is not represented in the data, but is a common assumption in retail.
 There is an indication that customers have made previous purchases, which further implies a one-to-many relationship between customers and purchases.
 Consequently, the these entities are being kept separate, despite having an apparent one-to-one relationship.
+Similarly, the purchase entities are allocated their own ID attribute as an automated primary key.

 Many fields have repeated information:
 - Gender